tdulcet/Table-and-Graph-Libs/README.md

 * Add more options
 	* Add an option to print a border around graphs/plots
+	* Add options to word wrap and truncate long text in table cells
 * Add more examples
 * Improve the performance
 * Handle newlines, tabs and formatted text in the tables